sailesh-ramayanam/soochi/react/signup-form/question.md

 # Requirements

 ## UI requirements

-1. Add Validation for each input fields.
-If validation failed then show the respective error message.
-Given below is expected functionality for each input field and error message which is to be displayed if that functionality fails<br>

-    **Note: Show only one error message at a time and they should have the same priority order as given below**

-    - Every input field should be filled.
-If any of the field is missing, display Error Message: `All fields are mandatory`
-    - Name must be alphanumeric ({space} allowed).
-If it is not alphanumeric, display Error Message: `Name is not alphanumeric`
-    - Email must contain one @ character.
-If it doesn't contain @ character, display Error Message: `Email must contain @`
-    - Gender value should be either male or female or other. if it's not one of them, then displayError Message: `Please identify as male, female or others`
-    - Phone Number must be number.
-If it contains string or any other character other than number, display Error Message: `Phone Number must contain only numbers`
-    - Password length should at least be 6 characters long.
-If it doesnt contain a minimum od 6 letter count, display Error Message: `Password must contain atleast 6 letters`
-    - Submit Button

-2. Default value for gender should be male
-3. Do not clear input fields if there are validation errors after submission.
-Show the appropriate errors.
+1. Form should contain the following fields
+    1. Name - text input field
+    2. Email - text input field
+    3. Gender - drop down field - Male, Female, Others.
+Default: Male
+    4. Phone number - text input field
+    5. Password - password field
+    6. Submit - button
+2. Error message must be shown below the submit button (please refer to `Sample UI` section for details)
+3. When greeting message is shown, form must not be shown (please refer to `Sample UI` section for details)

 ## Functional requirements

-1. On clicking submit button,
-    - Validations should happen
-    - If Validation Passes, Your output should be rendered in the format `Hello {username}`
-        - For example refer to *Above Description*
+1. Following are the validation rules
+    1. Every input field should be filled.
+Error Message: `All fields are mandatory`.
+    2. Name must be alphanumeric (i.e. only alphabets and digits.
+Spaces are allowed).
+Error Message: `Name must contain only alphabets, digits and spaces`.
+    3. Email must contain exactly one @ character.
+Error Message: `Email must contain exactly one @`.
+    4. Phone Number must contain only digits.
+Error Message: `Phone number must contain only digits`.
+    5. Password should contain at least 6 characters.
+Error Message: `Password must contain at least 6 letters`.
+2. If there are multiple errors, display only one error (order of priority is as given above).
+    - Suppose password contains only 4 letters and phone number is left blank.
+Then there are 2 errors.
+As per the above order, `All fields are mandatory` takes priority over `Password must contain at least 6 letters`. so, you must display only `All fields are mandatory` error.
+3. Validation must happen after clicking the submit button.
+4. If there are errors, do not clear the input fields.
+It will help the user to correct the mistakes instead of filling all the details again.
+5. Display the error message below the submit button.
+6. If there are no errors, display the greeting `Hello {Name}` in a blank page (i.e. Form should not be shown.
+Only the greeting message must be shown.).

 ## Other requirements

-1. Form must have the following `Input Fields with given attributes`:
+1. UI elements should have the following attributes
+    1. Name

-    - Name: An `input` element should contain an attribute `data-testid` and its value must be `name`.
+        - An `input` element
+        - Should contain an attribute `data-testid` with value `name`
+    2. Email address
-    - Email address: An `input` element should contain an attribute `data-testid` and its value must be `email`.
+        - An `input` element
+        - Should contain an attribute `data-testid` with value `email`
+    3. Gender
-    - Gender: A `select` element should contain an attribute `data-testid` and its value must be `gender`.
+        - A `select` element
+        - Should contain an attribute `data-testid` with value `gender`
-        (Hint : you can use select and option to create a dropdown)
+    4. Phone Number
-    - Phone Number: An `input` element should contain an attribute `data-testid` and its value must be `phoneNumber`.
+        - An `input` element
+        - Should contain an attribute `data-testid` with value `phoneNumber`
+    5. Password
+        - An `input` element
+        - Type should be set to password
-    - Password: An `input` element should contain an attribute `data-testid` and its value must be `password`, and its type should be set to password.
+        - Should contain an attribute `data-testid` with value `password`
+    6. Submit
-    - Submit button: A `button` element should contain an attribute `data-testid` and its value must be `submit`
+        - A `button` element
+        - Should contain an attribute `data-testid` with value `submit`

 # Sample UI
-[Click here](https://drive.google.com/file/d/1zF4iERKUuQcgMKDyBJLNl6U4pquo9W5a/view?usp=sharing) for the image of a sample UI
+[Click here](https://drive.google.com/file/d/1AgVAmDa8AdXAXgzn50e2vQnr_RAc91rh/view?usp=sharing) for the image of a sample UI